The Crêt de la Neige loop via La Calame, starting from Crozet

 Hike available from 1 July to 30 November, every day.

 ▶ This route crosses the Haute Chaîne du Jura National Nature Reserve.
-Please respect the regulations.
-Among the rules to observe:
+Please respect its regulations.
+Among the rules to be observed:

 - Dogs are strictly prohibited, even on a leash.